 How does it look in real life?

-Inside, almost none of the hardware is recognisable from any other BMW.
-It's as distinctive as the i3's cabin was (and remains) and aims for the same sort of atmosphere: to invoke a lounge not a car.
+Almost none of the hardware is recognisable from any other BMW.
+It's as distinctive as the i3's cabin and aims for the same sort of atmosphere: to invoke a lounge not a car.
 Unusual materials include matte wood with lit graphics showing through, an optional denim-like recycled fabric, a glass iDrive knob.
 Straight lines and diagonals dominate.
-OK, your sitting room might not actually be much much like this.
+OK, your sitting room might not actually be much like this.
 But your sitting room is surely not at all like the cabin of an X5.
 Overall it’s not as successful as the i3, but then the i3 didn’t sell well enough, which is why the iX is SUV-shaped in the first place.

 It's pretty good.
 It just doesn't involve you much in the process.
 But the calibration of all the controls is intuitive, so it's quite satisfying.
 The steering is accurate, the acceleration smooth and prompt, and it manages its weight neatly enough.

 It has a Sport mode but it doesn't make much difference and anyway why would you?
 This car is about comfort, silence and relaxation.
 Which sort of begs the question of why BMW didn’t just focus on that – because we’ll let you in on a secret.
 The slower iXs make a much better case for themselves than the fast one.

 What's the verdict?

-BMW will do battery versions all its mainstream models – as it already has with the Mini Electric and iX3 – but it also wanted to build this all-in electric car as a showcase for its best work on materials, aerodynamics and driver assist.
+BMW will do battery versions of all its mainstream models – as it already has with the Mini Electric, iX3 and i4 – but it also wanted to build this all-in electric car as a showcase for its best work on materials, aerodynamics and driver assist.

 BMW isn't selling this as a driver's champion.
 If you want a traditional BMW sports saloon that happens to be electric, the i4 is your car (although don’t expect that to handle as engagingly as a 330e.
 And don’t expect that to drive as engagingly as an M3).
 The iX is a big comfy home-on-wheels, and a vast amount of technology has been poured into making sure the driver is soothed while the passengers kick back.
 It's efficient for a full-size e-SUV.
 The range is impressive, and it can recharge pretty rapidly too.

 Choose carefully from among the visual option packs, wheels and paint.
 Then you might find an iX you can like the look of.
 There's a lot else to like – provided you realise it’s a machine built for comfy cruising.